 Counselors are available to speak English, Spanish and Portuguese.
 Translators are available for other languages.

-QuitWorks ( www.quitworks.org) is an interactive website that provides cessation services to smokers who are referred by their health care providers.
-QuitWorks was developed by MTCP in 2002 in collaboration with all major health care insurers in Massachusetts.
+QuitWorks is a referral program that provides cessation services to smokers who are referred to the Helpline by their health care providers.
+QuitWorks was developed by the Massachusetts Tobacco Cessation & Prevention Program in 2002 in collaboration with all major health care insurers in Massachusetts.

 Heath care providers enroll patients who smoke in QuitWorks by faxing a completed referral form to the Resource Center.
-Trained telephone counselors then contact patients proactively to provide counseling and send providers fax-back reports on each patient's progress.
+Trained telephone counselors then contact patients proactively to provide counseling, and send health care providers a report on each patient's progress.

-More than one hundred hospitals, community health centers and DPH programs formally adopted the QuitWorks program and received customized services.
+More than 100 hospitals, community health centers and DPH programs have formally adopted the QuitWorks program and receive customized services.